derrickquinn/sign_indexing/README.md

 - **IndexSC**: Performs fast, sign-based filtering of candidate vectors
 - **IndexRR**: Performs filtered reranking of candidate vectors

 Both IndexSC and IndexRR are implemented in numba kernels to improve performance.
 Futher improvements are almost certainly possible, but the current implementation is dramatically faster than naïve methods.

+These components have been validated on x86 CPUs.

 ## Installation